 An organization is not static.
 Customer preferences and people’s habits change, technology improves, products become obsolete.
 Organization adapts and readapts continuously.

-The know-how, the technology, the business processes need to be improved continuously to gain, keep or at least not to lose significant market share.
+The know-how, the technology, and the business processes need to be improved continuously to gain, keep, or at least not lose significant market share.

-Quality Assurance uses methodologies, and tools for improvement, your business goals, such as:
+Quality Assurance uses methodologies and tools such as: